crunchysteve/SoleBot/README.md

 [What is SoléBot?](#solébot) - [Background](#background) - [Reasons](#why) - [Progress](#progress) -
 [Scope](#scope) - [Contribution & Maintenance](#contribution-and-maintenance)

+# What's Been Going On, Dude?!

+Health issues, a friend with health issues, a massive, expensive, recumbent trike stored in my music studio and simply finding time and resources has stalled this project at a point where I could get blinking lights from midi signals on the prototype.
+It probably works, go ahead and fiddle with your own builds if you're game.
+Find any bugs, fix and pull.
+I fully intend to return to this, it's a primary goal to have this working, making music with it.
+A life's ambition of a robotic one man band.
+Not to mention the benefits of accessible live drumming via a drum machine or drum control pad for the disabled or those unable to learn drumming.

 # SoléBot

 Solenoid operated, adaptable, robotic drumkit to play real drums from a MIDI drum machine